Wasdale Fell Race: History

 The race, organised by the Cumberland Fell Runners Association, was first held in 1972 when it took place during a heat wave.
 The descent from Scafell Pike that year was routed via Lingmell Col, Brown Tongue and Lingmell Gill, but from the following year, a new checkpoint at a wall crossing on Lingmell was included to give spectators a better view of the final descent.
 In 1978, the route across the valley from Whin Rigg to Seatallan was altered, slightly increasing the distance.
 A ladies’ race called the Burnmoor Chase was run in 1977 in conjunction with the Wasdale Race.
 This went from Brackenclose up onto Illgill Head, around Burnmoor Tarn and back down.
 This was also run in 1978 and 1979 but in 1980 there were insufficient entries and the women competed over the full men's course instead.
 In 1981, the ladies’ race followed the men's course to Pillar, from where it descended to the finish.
 From 1982 onwards, women competed over the same course as the men.
 There has also been a junior fell race held on the same day at Wasdale initially over a course up to Burnmoor Tarn and back (Burnmoor Chase) and later a short dash up to Lingmell Nose and down (one and a half miles with 1,000 feet of ascent).

 In 2001, the trend of decreasing numbers of runners entering long category A fell races, including Wasdale, was discussed.
 The following year, Brian Martin and Selwyn Wright developed the Lakeland Classics Trophy series to raise the profile of the long Lakeland fell races, to encourage runners to compete in them and to recognise the achievements of runners who perform well in such events.
 Subsequent years saw the entry numbers recover.

+The 2026 race was run over a shortened course of approximately sixteen miles due to hot weather.
+The first part of the normal route was used but the course then descended into Mosedale from Black Sail Pass before ascending to Lingmell Nose and rejoining the standard route.

 Although it is held in July, the race has on many occasions been affected by inclement weather.
 Navigational problems in poor visibility have often caused runners to go off course.
 In 1985 even Billy Bland, the course record holder and winner on several occasions, went the wrong way in the mist after Seatallan, finding himself on the wrong side of Haycock and having to go over Haycock and Scoat Fell to get back on course.

 Wasdale has frequently been one of the counting races in the British and English Fell Running Championships.